intel/QAT_Engine/README.md

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/lib64

+If building to link against the Upstream Intel&reg; Quickassist Technology userspace shared library then ensure the ./configure command was run with the --with-upstream_driver_cmd_dir option as this is mandatory for building with the upstream version of the library.

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Specific Messages

 OpenSSL\* engines support a mechanism whereby custom messages can be defined for an application to communicate directly with the engine.
 These messages are typically used in two ways:

    1. Firstly in order to set configuration options.
 These messages are typically sent before the engine is initialized.
 Sending these after initialization will typically have no effect.
    2. Secondly in order to control the engine operation.
 These messages may be sent before initialization or after or both.

 The custom message mechanism passes a string to identify the message and uses a number of parameters to pass information into or out of the engine.
 It is defined as follows:

 ```